a16z/awesome-farcaster/README.md

 - [fmhall/fc-bot-template](https://github.com/fmhall/fc-bot-template)
   - A template repository to quickly spin up a bot using the farcaster-py SDK
 - [ponder-surveys/farcaster-survey-bot](https://github.com/ponder-surveys/farcaster-survey-bot)
-  - An open-source NodeJS bot designed to post engaging surveys directly on Farcaster.
+  - An open source NodeJS bot designed to post engaging surveys directly on Farcaster.
 - [mod-protocol/mod](https://github.com/mod-protocol/mod)
-  - An open-source Editor for creating casts, rendering rich embeds and a protocol for Farcaster Mini-apps.
+  - An open source Editor for creating casts, rendering rich embeds and a protocol for Farcaster Mini-apps.

 ### Analytics and Data